Where Our Beef Comes From: Local, Trusted, and High-Quality

 Partnering with Trusted Suppliers

 Because we have worked with over 40+ beef suppliers and over 50+ beef products that rotate through our line of beef over the past 5 years, we try to list the supplier for that specific product on the product description.
+By sharing this, you can see the exact beef source for your purchase.

 All of our partners/suppliers/ranchers and butchers are USDA certified and regulated.
 We only work with partners that are willing and able to be USDA certified for food safety and quality.